Board of Trustees Policy

-From the date of the letter, message or communication, a student is afforded a grace period of three business days prior to the meeting with the Judicial Officer.
+From the date of the letter, message or communication, a student is afforded a grace period of three business days to schedule a meeting with the Judicial Officer.
 If the student wants to schedule a meeting during the grace period, the student should contact the Judicial Officer for appointment availability.
 The communication shall also describe the alleged violation(s), provide information regarding the purpose for the meeting, and/or additional instructions to the student.

-In the case the presence of the accused student on campus poses a threat of harm to the student, to others, or to the continuance of normal College functions, the Judicial Officer may invoke Interim Suspension, while the judicial proceedings take place.
+In the case where the presence of the accused student on campus poses a threat of harm to the student, to others, or to the continuance of normal College functions, the Judicial Officer may invoke Interim Suspension, while the judicial proceedings take place.

 Step # 4: Administrative Decision of a Violation

-The Judicial Officer may administratively address any alleged violation by
+The Judicial Officer may administratively address any alleged violation by:

 - Dismissing the allegation, if the student is found not responsible for violating the Student Code of Conduct; or

-- Initiating disciplinary proceedings; and/or
+- Initiating disciplinary proceedings